henriquegoncalvessilva/supergetmobile/README.md

 ![alt text](https://i.ibb.co/RhT993V/image.png)

-This project is challenge about Super GetMobile of Codeboost course( https://codeboost.com.br/ ).
+This project is challenge about SuperGet Mobile of Codeboost course( https://codeboost.com.br/ ).
 I could experiment and improve some concepts about Front-End.